Mixed States Uniquely Determined by Marginals and Additivity: The characterization of multipartite mixed UDA states

+Lemma \ref{le:lr+(1-l)s_not2uda} naturally implies the following results.
+First, the "additivity" to be analyzed can only be narrowed within the scope of two $k$-UDA states.
+Second, the systematical construction of a series of $k$-UDA and non-$k$-UDA states is established.
+In detail, any state whose range is included in a $k$-UDA state is also $k$-UDA, and any mixed state whose convex decomposition includes a non-$k$-UDA state is also not $k$-UDA.
+Apart from the simplification under LU equivalence, we are allowed to simplify the expression of states by keeping their range invariant.
+If $\a$ is not $k$-UDA and $\cR(\a)\subseteq \cR(\b)$, then $\b-\e \a $ is also not $k$-UDA, for $\e>0$ small enough.
+Generally, the UDA property can only be invariant up to LU equivalence but the nonlocal operation, permutation, can also preserve the UDA property of states.
+In this paper, we shall interchange the order of any two subsystems of a product state without explicit clarification.

-From a general perspective, we show the properties for $k$-UDA states and any two compatible states. \begin{lemma} (i) If two multipartite states $\r$ and $\s$ are $k$-compatible, then their real and imaginary parts are also $k$-compatible.
+We present several properties of $k$-UDA states and of pairs of $k$-compatible states.
+To characterize how a given state is related to all states compatible with it, it is useful to study their relations through the ranges of the corresponding density operators.
+Moreover, certain local quantum channels preserve $k$-compatibility, and reversible channels even preserve the $k$-UDA property. \begin{lemma} (i) If two multipartite states $\r$ and $\s$ are $k$-compatible, then their real and imaginary parts are also $k$-compatible.